nylas/nylas-mail/docs-atom/build-instructions/linux.md

 ### TypeError: Unable to watch path

-If you get following error with a big traceback right after Edgehill starts:
+If you get following error with a big traceback right after Nylas Mail starts:

   ```
   TypeError: Unable to watch path